rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 ### Limitations

 - Backup schedules cannot be directly assigned to instances that are part of an HA group.
-Instead they must be applied to the HA group UUID
+Instead they must be applied to the HA group UUID.
 - Only one backup schedule is allowed per source instance.

 For more information about backups with Cloud Databases, see [Managing backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).